-The Make School Summer Academy is an eight week program for developers of all experience levels to enhance their development skills
+The Summer Academy is a six week program in San Francisco for developers of all experience levels to enhance their development skills.

 This is the summer that will change your life.